 As a small business, we will have a small staff.
 Both co-owners will assume leadership roles within the company and will be responsible for daily operations, overseeing marketing efforts, buying merchandise and managing inventory and all other administrative duties.
 A small sales staff will assist co-owners with securing sales, assisting customers and general maintenance of stock on the floor.

-Robin Mathews and Joanna Jensen are co-owners and will co-manage Booming Boutique.
+Co-owners, Robin Mathews and Joanna Jensen, created this boutique business plan.
+Both will co-manage Booming Boutique.
 However, daily responsibilities will differ.

 Robin Mathews will manage the day-to-day operations including supervising staff, maintaining inventory and bookkeeping.
 Mathews worked ten years in the retail industry including four years as a manager of an antique furniture shop.
 Mathews earned a BA degree in finance from Britannica College in Tampa, Florida.